 Charlie lives at the heart of the constituency on the seafront.
 Charlie enjoys nothing better than meeting people in the constituency at community days and public meetings.
 Charlie fights hard for Dover and Deal up in Parliament.

 Like Dover's much-loved former Conservative MP, the late Peter Rees, Charlie was a tax lawyer.
 This means he knows a lot about our laws and about taxes and he thinks we should have fewer of both!
-As our MP, Charlie has fought hard to make Dover a people's port, more accountable to local people.
+Charlie has fought hard to make Dover a people's port, more accountable to local people.
 He believes local communities should have a bigger say on their futures.
 And thanks to a hard-fought community campaign, in 2012 Charlie stopped the port from being sold-off to the French or whoever.
 Since then, we've got community directors on Dover Harbour Board, while hundreds of thousands of pounds has been invested locally through the new Port Community Fund.

 A fairer share of healthcare

 Charlie has been battling to deliver a fairer share of healthcare for Dover and Deal.
 Since 2010, the new £24 million Buckland Hospital has been built in Dover.
 Meanwhile, Deal Hospital has been saved from the brink and its future safeguarded.
 We have also claimed victory in our campaign for a £30 million medical school for East Kent, so more GPs and nurses will be trained locally.
 A UK-first "dementia village" is being built next door to Buckland.
 Charlie is now fighting to bring more services to our hospitals.